National Marine Sanctuary of American Samoa: Staff

-Nancy Daschbach is Fagatele Bay's on-site manager.
 Americorps volunteers assist the outreach program.
 Staff members are American Samoa Government employees based in Pago Pago, American Samoa and operate through a cooperative agreement between the National Oceanic and Atmospheric Administration and American Samoa's Economic and Development Planning Office, as well as the National Marine Sanctuary Association (NMSA).
 The volunteers typically work for 3 months and then take the rest of the time off, but a volunteer can work enough to become a paid worker for the NMSA or even take a Manager position at another Marine Sanctuary.